ffbeast/ffbeast.github.io/docs/en/joystick_manual_ffbeast_commander.md

 ---
 # Generic functionality
-Interface of program is divided in several blocks representing logical parts of functionality.
+Interface of program is divided in several sections representing logical parts of functionality.
 <img src="../../assets/images/manual/commander_ui_blocks.jpg" width="720">

-## Device status
+## Device state
 It is part of the UI which outputs some helpful information

-#### Joystick/Rudder connection states
+**Enable automatic profile activation** - Do what it says.
+If last selected profile is active no mater which game and flight module is detected

-Shows if device is connected and version of firmware running on device
+**Joystick/Rudder connection states** - Shows if device is connected and version of firmware running on device

-#### Telemetry data source
-Shows game detected by software and providing telemetry
+**Telemetry data source** - Shows game detected by software and providing telemetry

-#### Flight module
-Shows flight module name detected by software.
+**Flight module** - Shows flight module name detected by software.
 Automatic profile switching is based on this name

+**Yaw/Pitch/Roll** - Physical position of axis reported by device

 ## Profiles
+Profile section allows to save effect profiles and then autoload them when game and flight module detected or select them manually.

+In order to create a profile which can be automatically selected when flight module is detected you need:
+- Select game from dropdown list.
+- Input flight module name (just copy paste it from **Flight module** field when mission is running)
+- Save profile.

+Next time game will be running with that module and  **Enable automatic profile activation** is selected profile will be activated automatically

 ## Effects
 ## Telemetry override